IAS 8: Overview and Scope

-International Accounting Standard 8 Accounting Policies, Changes in Accounting Estimates and Errors or IAS 8 is an international financial reporting standard (IFRS) adopted by the International Accounting Standards Board (IASB).
-It prescribes the criteria for selecting and changing accounting policies, accounting for changes in estimates and reflecting corrections of prior period errors.
+International Accounting Standard 8: Accounting Policies, Changes in Accounting Estimates and Errors (IAS 8) is an international financial reporting standard adopted by the International Accounting Standards Board (IASB).
+The standard prescribes the criteria for selecting and changing accounting policies, along with the accounting treatment and disclosure of changes in accounting estimates and corrections of prior period errors.
+IAS 8 is designed to enhance the relevance and reliability of an entity's financial statements and the comparability of those statements over time and with the financial statements of other entities.